AI-Channel/AI-Channel/README.md

 ## Hi,Everyone!
- **I'm Melusine(She/Her)**-A frontend developer and designer, and I've learned several backend languages too.
+ **I'm Melusine**, A frontend developer and designer, and I've learned several backend languages too.
 I'm learning to be a fullstack developer and a advanced designer, perhaps.

-- 🌱 I’m currently learning Vue, Typescript and Electron
+- 🌱 I’m currently learning Vue, Typescript and Tailwindcss
-- 👾 I like to play Stellaris and LOL
+- 👾 I like to play Minecraft, Stellaris and Starbound
 - ⚡ Fun fact: I use tabs over spaces
 - 👋 Away From OI(CSP-S 2019 3=)
 - 🏳️‍⚧️ Transgirl UwU